cspr-rad/kairos-spec/test-strategy/main.typ

 and a reason why it is relevant for the system.
 In the next section "Risk Analysis" (@risk-analysis) we will go into more detail on what risks are associated with every single objective, justifying why the objective is desired.
-The objectives also serve as a basis for accessing associated risks and picking the respective test approaches.
+Both the objectives and the risk accessment together will serve as a basis for picking the respective test approaches.

 == Correctness
 Correctness is a self explanatory and essential objective that needs to be met before it makes sense to ensure all the other objectives.
 Moreover, correctness on one level of our system affects correctness on other levels of our system, thus we need to test for correctness on every level of our system.
-This has also the benefit in that it makes it easy to isolate and detect problems throughout the development cycle.
+This additionally has the benefit that it makes it easy to isolate and detect problems throughout the development cycle.

 == Feature Complete
 We want to make sure that the specified requirements and features of our